resource-watch/slate/source/includes/api/_widget.md

 curl -X GET "https://api.resourcewatch.org/v1/widget?app=rw@prep"
 ```

-The widget list endpoints provide a wide range of filters that you can use to tailor your widget listing.
-The great majority of the widget fields you'll find on the [widget reference](#widget-reference) section can be used as filters when listing widgets, with the following exceptions:
+The widget list endpoint provides a wide range of filters that you can use to tailor your widget listing.
+Filtering widgets adheres to the conventions defined in the [Filter guidelines for the RW API](/index-rw.html#filtering), so we strongly recommend reading that section before proceeding.
+In addition to these conventions, you'll be able to use the great majority of the widget fields you'll find on the [widget reference](#widget-reference), with the following exceptions:

 - `id`
 - `userName`